 - Glossy Lacquer: polished to reflect light like a mirror and brighten any space

-- Matt Lacquer: the elegance of this non-glossy colour finish is timeless and often used to animate wood kitchens
+- Matt Lacquer: the elegance of this non-glossy colour finish is timeless and often used to introduce movement by introducing colour in wood kitchens

-- Metallic Lacquer: this surface lacquer, containing particles of real metals, is hand scratched and successively protected by a transparent top coat to obtain a metallic look, one of the latest trends in the furnishing industry; Doimo Cucine, for example, proposes metallic lacquers in iridium, brass, copper and titanium.
+- Metal Effect Lacquer: this surface lacquer, containing particles of real metals, is hand scratched and successively protected by a transparent top coat to obtain a metallic look, one of the latest trends in the furnishing industry; Doimo Cucine, for example, proposes metal effect lacquers in iridium, brass, copper and titanium.

 Characteristics of Lacquered Panels